steinringer/angular-ts-decorators/README.md

 - directive class represents directive body instead of controller in order to be able to inject services into compile and link functions

 # How it was published to npm
+- npm login (used steinringer credentials)
+- npm run build
-npm login (used steinringer credentials) npm run-script build npm publish dist --access public
+- npm publish dist --access public